alfredapp/low-power-mode-workflow/README.md

 The External and Hotkey Triggers allow you to set it programatically.

-Lower Power Mode is a macOS feature, availble on macOS Monterey and [supported Macs](https://www.apple.com/macos/monterey/features/#footnote-16).
+Lower Power Mode is a macOS feature introduced in macOS Monterey and [supported Macs](https://www.apple.com/macos/monterey/features/#footnote-16).

 ## Download